-After centuries of mystery, archeologists have made startling new discoveries about how the pyramids' massive limestone and granite blocks made it to Giza.
+After centuries of mystery, archaeologists have made startling new discoveries about how the pyramids were built at the Egyptian city of Giza.

 Built 4,500 years ago during Egypt’s Old Kingdom, the pyramids of Giza are more than elaborate tombs — they’re also one of historians’ best sources of insight into how the ancient Egyptians lived, since their walls are covered with illustrations of agricultural practices, city life, and religious ceremonies.
 But on one subject, they remain curiously silent.
 The offer no insight into how the pyramids were built.

-The Enigma Of How The Egyptian Pyramids Were Built
+The Enigma Of How The Pyramids Were Built

-Why have the pyramids perplexed generations of archeologists?
+Why have the pyramids perplexed generations of archaeologists?
 For one, they’re an astonishing engineering feat made particularly impressive by what we know their architects didn’t have.

 For example, the Egyptians hadn’t yet discovered the wheel, so it would have been difficult to transport massive stones — some weighing as much as 90 tons — from place to place.
 They hadn’t invented the pulley, a device that would have made it much easier to lift large stones into place.
 They didn’t have iron tools to chisel and shape their stonework.